Why are we not Conceiving?

 Male Fertility Sperm Problems

-You may have fathered children previously.
+The male may have fathered children previously.
 In this case it is likely that the sperm count will be normal, but not necessarily so.
 The doctor will ask you to arrange for a sample to be analysed in the laboratory.
 Counts vary from day to day in an individual, and a repeat sample will commonly be asked for.

 An ultrasound examination will usually confirm the shape of your uterus and the quality of the lining of the womb (the endometrium).
 However further tests are required to check the Fallopian Tubes.
 This would normally be a simple operation called a laparoscopy or an X-Ray called an HSG.

 The doctor will discuss this with you.The treatment your doctor recommends will of course depend on the nature of the problem.